ACTION PLAYBOOK

 Step 4: Call them

 Next, call the number(s) you found in Step 1, using your email from the previous step as a script.
-If you’re nervous, just remember: Your reps and their staff are fellow humans.
-They’re also professionals: They are literally paid a government salary to listen to you.
-Your job here is to convey your authentic concern about an issue – you don’t need to be an expert.
+If you’re nervous, just remember that your reps and their staff are fellow humans.
+They’re also professionals being paid to listen to you!
+Your job here is to convey your authentic concern about an issue – you do not need to be an expert.

 If they don’t pick up, don’t worry—your voicemail will be documented.
 And if you prefer to leave a voicemail rather than talk to a real person, call after hours.